Mary Coombs: After J. Lyons and Co.

 Coombs was transferred to English Electric Leo Computers in 1963, a company jointly created by the merger of J. Lyons and Co. and English Electric.
 In 1968, she was transferred to International Computers Limited (ICL) when they bought out English Electric Leo Computers.
 In 1964, because of family commitments, she moved from working full-time to part-time.
 She continued to work in the computing field, mainly editing manuals.
 She briefly taught a computer programming course at Princess Marina Centre at Seer Green for disabled residents.

 In 1969, when she realised that she would not be able to work full-time, Coombs left the LEO team and briefly worked for Freelance Programmers, a company founded by Stephanie Shirley.
 After three years at home looking after her children, she returned to work, firstly as a primary school teacher in a private school and then – following a year working for a post-graduate Certificate in Education – about 10 years in primary schools in Buckinghamshire.
 In retirement, she taught piano, and ran the church choir.

-Personal life
+Personal life and death

-She married John Coombs, a co-worker at LEO.
+On 26 March 1955, she married John Coombs, a co-worker at LEO.
 The couple had a daughter, Anne, who became disabled as a toddler and died at the age of six.
 They adopted three children, Andrew, Paul and Gillian.
 John Coombs predeceased her in 2012.

-Coombs died on 28 February 2022, at the age of 93, survived by her three children, three grandchildren, and her sister, Ruth.
+Coombs died from heart failure and COVID-19 at Stoke Mandeville Hospital in Aylesbury, Buckinghamshire, on 28 February 2022, at the age of 93.
+She was survived by her three children, three grandchildren, and her sister, Ruth.